-- 1. Employees should not post any comments on social media or the internet that could potentially be defamatory to the school or damage the school's reputation.
-Comments must not disclose confidential information relating to the school, its pupils, governors, employees and local community. - 2.
-Bullying, harassment and victimisation of employees, pupils or other persons affiliated with the school through online means will not be tolerated and may be subject to disciplinary action. - 3.
-Photos and/or personal details of pupils must not be uploaded to any employee's personal social
+17.1 Employees should not post any comments on social media or the internet that could potentially be defamatory to the school or damage the school's reputation.

+Comments must not disclose confidential information relating to the school, its pupils, governors, employees and local community.

+17.2 Bullying, harassment and victimisation of employees, pupils or other persons affiliated with the school through online means will not be tolerated and may be subject to disciplinary action.

+17.3 Photos and/or personal details of pupils must not be uploaded to any employee's personal social media account.

-- 4. Employees must not allow current or recent pupils access to their social media accounts, including adding them as 'friends', except in cases where permission has been given by the Headteacher (eg alumni groups).
-It is the employee's responsibility to ensure that their accounts and passwords are secure, and any potential breach should be reported to the Headteacher immediately. - 5.
-It is advised that employees do not identify themselves with the school on their personal social media accounts.
-If they do identify themselves as an employee of the school, then they must behave appropriately and in line with the school's values. - 6.
-It is advised that employees make all social media profiles 'private' so that pupils and parents do not have access to their personal details and images.
-Employees should be aware that they leave themselves open to a charge of professional misconduct if inappropriate images of them are made available on a public profile. - 7.
-It is advised that employees exercise caution and do not accept friend requests from parents other than where close personal or familial relationships already exist. - 8.
-Accessing, marketing and storing child pornography or indecent images of children is illegal and is likely to lead to a criminal conviction and the individual being barred from working with children and young people. - 9.
-Under no circumstances should employees in schools use school equipment to access inappropriate images on the internet or access any other site which could call into question their suitability to work with children.
-The same rule applies to the use of the school's equipment by members of staff at home eg laptops and tablets.,
+17.4 Employees must not allow current or recent pupils access to their social media accounts, including adding them as 'friends', except in cases where permission has been given by the Headteacher (e.g. alumni groups).
+It is the employee's responsibility to ensure that their accounts and passwords are secure, and any potential breach should be reported to the Headteacher immediately.

+17.5 It is advised that employees do not identify themselves with the school on their personal social media accounts.
+If they do identify themselves as an employee of the school, then they must behave appropriately and in line with the school's values.

+17.6 It is advised that employees make all social media profiles 'private' so that pupils and parents do not have access to their personal details and images.
+Employees should be aware that they leave themselves open to a charge of professional misconduct if inappropriate images of them are made available on a public profile.

+17.7 It is advised that employees exercise caution and do not accept friend requests from parents other than where close personal or familial relationships already exist.

+17.8 Accessing, marketing and storing child pornography or indecent images of children is illegal and is likely to lead to a criminal conviction and the individual being barred from working with children and young people.

+17.9 Under no circumstances should employees in schools use school equipment to access inappropriate images on the internet or access any other site which could call into question their suitability to work with children.
+The same rule applies to the use of the school's equipment by members of staff at home e.g. laptops and tablets.
 Equipment containing such images or links must not be brought into the workplace.

-10. If an employee becomes aware that they are in an online game with a pupil, they should cease the game immediately.
+17.10 If an employee becomes aware that they are in an online game with a pupil, they should cease the game immediately.
 Under no circumstances should employees seek out pupils or share identity tags or usernames with them to play online games.
 (School's Social Media Policy is located on the server)